DisnakeDev/disnake/docs/ext/commands/slash_commands.rst

         """
         await inter.response.send_message(f"{num} + 5 = {num + 5}")

-While not recommended, it is also possible to not use ``.json`` files at all and instead specify localizations directly in the code:
+While not recommended, it is also possible to avoid using ``.json`` files at all, and instead specify localizations directly in the code:

 .. code-block:: python3